-The Discovery Live Stage is certainly not to be missed.
+The Discovery Live Stage within the Lancaster Insurance Classic Motor Show, with Discovery is certainly not to be missed.

 Last year Mr 'Wheeler Dealer' Mike Brewer was joined by his co-host and mechanic Ant Anstead on our very own Live Stage which was jam packed with motoring magic, madness and mayhem all day long.

 Wheeler Dealers is one of the most popular shows on the Discovery Channel and the biggest motoring show in the world!
 Mike Brewer buys and sells cars bringing them back to the workshop for Ant Anstead to repair and restore them to tip top condition for Mike to sell for a tidy profit.

 The packed stage programme, including talks, interviews and game shows, also features the 'Practical Classics Practical Challenge' in which the team from Practical Classics magazine undertake a classic car challenge on Friday morning – that usually starts with a box of parts - which needs to be a running, driving car by Sunday afternoon.
 Follow the team as they fight against the clock to get the car finished before the horns sound marking the end of the show.
 One particularly memorable challenge was to recreate Mr Bean's Mini live on stage, using a Mini that Rowan Atkinson's son once owned which the talented PC team had driving off the stage in it's full capacity on Sunday evening.